-- Contact tournament director:

-- Confirm time for call with teams and host (date and time).

-- Confirm hotel accommodations for team(s) and officials, if needed.

-- Confirm your arrival time and hotel accommodations, if needed.

-- Confirm game and practice times.

-- Discuss neutrality.

-- Discuss equipment to be received and equipment to be provided.

-- Confirm date, time and location of administrative and officials meeting.

-- Security/safety plan.

-- Ensure host medical staff are prepared to be at practices and game(s).

-- Discuss locations of:

-- Media/interview areas.

-- Training room area.

-- Videotaping and photography areas.

-- Lead call with host and teams.

-- Check with tournament director to see if questions.

-- Check with visiting teams' administrators to be sure they are set and have no issues with travel.
-Remind them of the administrative meeting.
+- Contact tournament director: - Confirm time for call with teams and host (date and time). - Confirm hotel accommodations for team(s) and officials, if needed. - Confirm your arrival time and hotel accommodations, if needed. - Confirm game and practice times. - Discuss neutrality. - Discuss equipment to be received and equipment to be provided. - Confirm date, time and location of administrative and officials meetings. - Ensure host medical staff are prepared to be at practices and game(s). - Confirm if video review will be occurring at their site. - Confirm locker room arrangements (required pre- and postgame). - Confirm if any tents will be located at the field.
+If so, confirm sizing, lighting and surface are appropriate. - Discuss locations of the following: - Media/interview areas. - Athletic training room area. - Videotaping and photography areas. - Lead call with host and teams.